apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

 to install latest version of providers.
 Usually the providers work with most versions of Airflow, if there will be any incompatibilities, it will be captured as package dependencies.

+Note that "main" is just an example - you might need to choose a specific airflow version to install providers in specific version.

 .. code-block:: bash

     PYTHON_VERSION="$(python --version | cut -d " " -f 2 | cut -d "." -f 1-2)"